wincent/masochist/content/wiki/Subversion.md

 Up until July 2007, all of the code for all [Wincent](/wiki/Wincent) products was managed via [Subversion](/wiki/Subversion) (with an additional [SVK](/wiki/SVK) layer used for development purposes).
 In July 2007 I started migrating to [Git](/wiki/Git).

-The source code for Wincent's open source products was available to the public via Subversion access to a public repository hosted at svn.wincent.com.
+The source code for Wincent's open source products was available to the public via Subversion access to a public repository.
 The closed source products were also stored in a Subversion repository.

 When this article was originally prepared (December 2007) the Subversion repositories were still online but no new commits had been made to them for many months; all continuing development work takes place using Git.